 Limitations are used by Profiles and are linked together by Profile-Limitations.
 RADIUS accounting and Interim updates must be enabled to seamlessly switch between multiple limitations or disconnect active sessions when download-limit, upload-limit or uptime-limit is reached.

-To disconnect already active sessions from User Manager, accept must be set to yes on RADIUS client side.
-If simultaneous session limits are not unlimited (shared-users) and it has reached maximal allowed number, then router will try to disconnect older user session firstly.
+To disconnect already active sessions from User Manager, accept must be set to yes on the RADIUS client side.
+If simultaneous session limits are not unlimited (shared-users) and it has reached the maximum allowed number, then the router will try to disconnect the older user session first.

-User-Manager attempts to disconnect active session, before new user will be accepted (when appropriate limit is set), that's why in such setups it is suggested to use 1s for /radius client timeout.
+User-Manager attempts to disconnect an active session before a new user will be accepted (when the appropriate limit is set), that's why in such setups it is suggested to use 1s for /radius client timeout.

 |comment (string; Default: )||Short description of the limitation.|

 |download-limit (integer; Default: 0)||The total amount of traffic a user can download in Bytes.|